M12Shehab/Variance-Bias-Learning-curves/README.md

-# Diagnosing Bias and Variance using Learning Curves
+# Diagnosing Bias and Variance using learning curve

 ## Overview
 This tutorial focuses on diagnosing bias and variance in machine learning models using learning curves.
 It provides a comprehensive understanding of these key concepts and their impact on model performance.